 5. PECTORALIS MAJOR STRETCH

 As I previously said, most people that suffer from rib flare tend to have extremely poor chest muscle flexibility.
 This hinders them from performing back-strengthening exercises effectively.
-Because of this blockage, you won’t have the ability to contract the back musculature fully.

 This leads to contracting the muscles in the shoulders, which will do all the work while doing back exercises.
 This will worsen your posture, and you will never develop that V-shaped back you always wanted.